 Teachers who receive the National Board Certified Teachers (NBCT) certification, which can take up to three years to complete, have demonstrated their understanding of national, rigorous teaching standards, as well as their ability to implement educational practices that are research-based.

-Act 1060 of 2001 as amended by Act 1803 of 2003 authorizes and funds the Arkansas Department of Education (ADE) to provide a support program for teachers who wish to become National Board Certified Teachers by paying the initial application fee for a candidate to the National Board for Professional Teaching Standards.
-Support also includes three paid release days for those chosen for the program and a $5,000 annual bonus for up to 10 years once certification is received.
-Current Rules and Regulations amplify Act 1060.
+Act 1060 of 2001 as amended by Act 1803 of 2003 authorizes and funds the Arkansas Department of Education (ADE) to provide a support program for teachers who wish to become a National Board Certified Teacher (NBCT).
+Support may include state funding for the National Board of Professional Teaching Standards (NBPTS) component submissions, three paid release days for those receiving state funding if approved by the school district, and an annual bonus for up to a possible 10 years once certification is received.